 The per capita income in Seattle in 2018 was $68,836, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $275,344 for a family of four.
 However, Seattle contains both very wealthy and poor people as well.

-Seattle is a very ethnically-diverse city.
+Seattle is an extremely ethnically-diverse city.
 The people who call Seattle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seattle residents report their race to be White, followed by Asian.
 Important ancestries of people in Seattle include Irish, English, Norwegian, and Italian.

 The most common language spoken in Seattle is English.
 Other important languages spoken here include Spanish and Chinese.